ADORSYS-GIS/venila-devops-deployment/docs/Deployment Comparison Chart/comparisonChart.md

+Sure!
+Here’s a cost comparison chart outlining the expenses associated with deploying applications using Docker, Kubernetes, Bare Metal VMs, and AWS Containers.

 # Cost Comparison Chart

 This chart outlines the costs associated with deploying applications using Docker, Kubernetes, Bare Metal VMs, and AWS Containers.